Self-employed workers seek better communication with DETR

-FERNLEY, Nev.
-(KOLO) -- Outrage, fury, and devastation are the words KOLO 8 Evening Anchor Noah Bond is hearing from self-employed workers waiting for unemployment benefits from Nevada's Department of Employment Training. and Rehabilitation (DETR).
+Outrage, fury, and devastation are the words KOLO 8 Evening Anchor Noah Bond is hearing from self-employed workers waiting for unemployment benefits from Nevada's Department of Employment Training. and Rehabilitation (DETR).

-Independent Consultant Debra Ward lost her job April 2, 2020 because of COVID-19 and says she feels helpless when trying to get specific answers from DETR.

 They say these feelings stem from one problem-- communication.